 In order to impregnate Danae, Zeus took the form of a "shower of gold".
-In America, the phrase "golden shower" refers to a sex act involving urination.
+In American English, the phrase "golden shower" refers to a sex act involving urination.

 The fable of the little Dutch boy who saved the Netherlands by "sticking his finger in the dyke," meaning he plugged a hole in a dam directing water away.
 "Dyke" is one of many slang terms for a lesbian (particularly used in the phrase "bull dyke" to describe a lesbian woman who looks like a man).
 And the less said about the "sticking his finger" part, the better...

 One particularly recent and non-sexual example is the word "troll".
 For most of the word's history, its primary meaning was a mythological creature.
 But in the age of the Internet, even though the old meaning is still used regularly, "troll" has also come to mean someone who enjoys stirring up conflict in online communities.
 (Eventually it came to mean any sort of troublemaker.)
 Nowadays, many young people snicker at stories about trolls like they would snicker about the word "gay" being used to mean "happy."

 Trolling is also a fishing method; in fact, the act of posting Flame Bait or bizarre statements to get a reaction was called "trolling" from the fishing term but people began associating it with the mythical creature as well, giving us two previous meanings displaced.